mesosphere/dcos-docs-site/pages/dkp/konvoy/1.5/install/install-airgapped/index.md

 ## Configure Addon repository

 During regular deployment your cluster would have access to publicly hosted Helm chart repos for all of the addons.
-This is not the case for air-gapped installations, therefore Konvoy can be configured to host the required Helm charts in the cluster.
+This is not the case for air gapped installations, therefore Konvoy can be configured to host the required Helm charts in the cluster.
 Modify the `addons` section and specify the image containing the Helm charts:

 ```yaml